0xgny/execution-layer-terminal/README.md

 Close the window to stop; the script tears the feed down.

-Until I click START DESK the terminal isn't listening, so the feedhandler reports that it's dropping ticks and retrying.
+Until you click START DESK the terminal isn't listening, so the feedhandler reports that it's dropping ticks and retrying.
 That's expected — the two reconnect to each other automatically, in either order.